 We offer nursery care for children over 12 months every Sunday throughout the duration of the Sunday service.
 Our nursery room is on the second floor of AIC.
 Contact Jennifer Wood with any questions.

-Our Children’s Chapel (preschool – 5th grade) meets during the first hour of the worship service most Sundays.
-Click the links below to view class dates!
+Our Children’s Chapel (preschool – 5th grade) meets during the first hour of the worship service three Sundays each month.
 Email Jennifer Wood with any questions.

-Immanuel’s youth ministry gathers weekly (outside of Sunday mornings) for community, discipleship and fun!
-Click the link below to view gathering dates and email Jennifer Wood with any questions.
+Immanuel’s youth ministry gathers weekly for community, discipleship and fun!
+Click the link below to view more information and email Jennifer Wood with any questions.

 New to Immanuel?